JohnFZoeller/jsonCompiler/README.md

 Also, a JSON must be listed BEFORE any Statement that references its keys.

+Conflicting key values will resolve to the most recent inputted JSON (although I'm working on a better solution to that).

 ## Running the program
 ##### Without Token Co-occurrence
 All files should be in the same directory.
 Example name: ~/Desktop/jsOnject/